-Shimon Peres, President of the State of Israel
+Shimon Peres, former President of the State of Israel

 By providing factual information on the Holocaust and free access to firsthand accounts from such moving sources as Anne Frank’s Diary—in languages spoken in the Muslim world—the Aladdin Project has the potential to play a vital role in countering denial with facts… Equally important, its focus on encouraging an intercultural dialogue based on mutual knowledge and mutual respect will help ensure that the 21st century is defined not by our differences, but by our common humanity.
 That is the key to a peaceful future.

 Bill Clinton, former President of the United States

 I join the Aladdin Project with enthusiasm, because it counts on the knowledge and capacity of both communities to come together, to understand and accept one another.
 Aladdin is a call for dialogue and mutual understanding.
 The misunderstanding between Jews and Muslims is not inscribed in their history, or religion, or culture.
 Tomorrow when we ask a Muslim child, “Who is a Jew?” he will no longer respond with caricatures and stereotypes.
 Tomorrow when we ask a Jewish child, “Who is a Muslim?” he will no longer respond with caricatures and stereotypes.

 Jacques Chirac, former President of France